SciML/ColPrac/README.md

 1. Make a PR which reverts the PR that made the breaking change.
 2. Bump the Patch version number in the Project.toml.
-    It was a bug that a breaking API change was made, so a Patch release is correct to fix it.
+    The breaking API change was a bug, so a Patch release is correct to fix it.
 3. Merge the PR and release the new version.

-Once the change is reverted you can take stock and decide what to do.
+Once the change is reverted, you can take stock and decide what to do.
 There are generally 2 options:

 1. Make a new PR to reimplement the feature in a non-breaking way.